khaytsus/gqrx-scan/README.md

 Combinations which will display a warning

-  * --type file/gqrxfile --channels 1-5 --sort
+  * --type gqrxfile --channels 1-5 --sort
     * Will likely sort the channels in a different order than they are in the file (ie:  Might scan different channels than you expect)

 ### Defaults vs Command Line